High School Events

 Download a flyer to print or share, and see below for the answers to questions that you may have about the tournament.

-The Guthrie Mathematics Tournament is a high school math competition designed for public, charter, private, and homeschool co-ops.
 Students will have the opportunity to use their mathematical knowledge and problem-solving skills and challenge themselves to think creatively individually and in groups.

 Join us for the opportunity to ...